Greenstorm911/dockerized-full-stack-with-backup-and-ci-cd/readme.md

 ## Features ✨

+- **PostgreSQL Database**: A `db` service running a PostgreSQL container.
+- **Automated Backup**: A automated `db-backup` service that runs daily by defult [Customizing the Backup Frequency](customizing-the-backup-frequency) backups of your PostgreSQL database and sends them via Telegram.
+- **CI/CD Pipeline**: A simple GitHub Actions CI/CD pipeline that automates the deployment of your application.
 - **Frontend & Backend Setup**: Empty Dockerfiles in `frontend/` and `backend/` for you to fill in your application code and customize as needed.

-- **PostgreSQL Database**: A `db` service running a PostgreSQL container.
-- **Automated Backup**: A `db-backup` service that runs daily backups of your PostgreSQL database and sends them via Telegram.
-- **CI/CD Pipeline**: A GitHub Actions CI/CD pipeline that automates the deployment of your application.
+## Comming Soon Features ✨

 ## Quick Start 🚀